 The Revv way

-Using the right document management tool to draft, share and eSign employment agreements have had a big payoff for Mr. Cooper and how he functions.
-The safe and easy share and e-signature enable him to send across documents with a click.
-Furthermore, he now also has the ability to index documents that significantly improve access and retrieval time.
+Using the right document management tool to draft, share, and eSign employment agreements have had a big payoff for Mr. Cooper and how he functions.
+The safe and easy share and e-signature enable him to send documents with a click.
+Furthermore, he now also has the ability to index documents which significantly improves access and retrieval time.
 The centralized repository enables faster response, especially during audits.

 Interested to know more about how Revv can help manage your HR documents?
 Sign up here to know how Revv can help automate your document process.